Tristannn1337/Ivory/README.md

         -   Trigger Withdrawal
         -   Burn for ETH

+### 2. Ivory Bazaar - bond marketplace
+Facilitates transparent and educated transactions of Ivory Ink validator bonds and gives buyers an avenue to generate demand for the specific terms they desire by placing buy orders that Node Operators can fill directly.

+#### Web dApp
--   **Order Book**
+-   **Order Book Visualizer**
-    -   Visualizer
     -   Risk
     -   Intrinsic Value
     -   Historical Sale Price
-    -   Buy NFTs
+    -   Buy Validator Bonds
         -   Fill existing sell orders
         -   Create new buy orders
-    -   Sell NFTs
+    -   Sell Validator Bonds
         -   Fill existing buy orders
         -   Create new sell orders

-# Phase 2 - Tokenization via Bond Fund

--   Only purchases bonds with quality rating above a certain amount.
-    -   Possibly also allowing a portion of the pool to come from lower quality ratings.
--   How are bond tokens valued?
+### 3. Ivory Parade - tokenized fund
+Facilitates tokenized staking by distilling the complexity of the Ivory Bazaar down into a single token that represents ownership over a pool of Ivory Ink validator bonds that are managed trustlessly by Agent Nodes who do nothing more than watch for opportunities to trigger parameterless Ivory Parade functions when it would result in a reward to the operator.
+-   Purchases Ivory Ink validator bonds a varying quality ratings according to fund allocation settings and prioritizes bonds that distribute maturity dates evenly throughout time.
+-   Votes yes on bond renewals when liquidity isn't needed by token holders with outstanding redemption orders.
+-   Redeems bond balances back into deposit pool when available.
-    -   Simply by the implied value of the underlying bonds plus the deposit pool over the number of tokens issued?
+-   NAV calculated by implied value of the underlying bonds plus the deposit pool balance over the number of tokens issued.
--   No oracle is needed.
--   Insurance pool?
-    -   Might be good for the fund to put aside it's own fee strictly for covering this scenario?
-    -   Maybe the listed yield for the pool could be variable based on how large the insurance pool is...
-        -   When the insurance pool is completely empty, the yield is at it's lowest
-        -   When the insurance pool is maxed out, the yield is at it's highest
-        -   The insurance pool size shoud probably be relative to the size of the fund
-        -   **TODO: determine how large the insurance pool should be**
--   Token holders can place orders to redeem ETH from their tokens.
-    - Filled when either someone else deposits ETH or when a bond in the pool is exercised.
+-   Minimal management fee regularly taken from fund profits to support and incentivise agent nodes.

--   Node
+#### Agent Node
+-   A client running on hardware with access to block proposal transaction injection.
-    -   Watches for viable bonds when a sufficient deposit pool balance is available.
+-   Watches for bonds that the fund would purchase when a sufficient deposit pool balance is available.
-    -   Watches for bonds that are ready to be exercised.
+-   Watches for bonds that are ready to be redeemed.
+-   Watches for bond renewal proposals that would the fund vote yes to, and potentially buy out no votes and absent votes on.
-    -   Would trigger a parameterless action on the smart contract and get a small kickback to cover gas and some.
+-   Triggers a parameterless actions on the Ivory Parade contract and to get a small kickback that covers gas and incentive sufficient enough to convince operators to run it.

-    -   To easily decentralize the node, hook into a beacon with validators that can inject potential transaction(s) upon being selected submitting a block proposal.
--   Limited Development fee similar to base protocol
-    -   Not to be extracted unless insurance pool is maxed out.
+#### Web dApp
+-   **NAV Graph**
+    -   Deposit Ether
+-   **Inflow-Outflow Graph**
+-   **Liquidity Calendar**
+    -   Ivory Ink Bond Explorer
+-   **Redemption Queue**
+    -   Create Redemption Order
+-   **Contract Activity Log**

+### Additional Information
+Absolutely everything about this is a work in progress.
+0x2894690AC5Fcdc82aaa372e8bf85797C7e7B577C